ETS-Android1/color-splash-frontend/README.md

 ├── android                   # Platform specific configurations
 ├── assets                    # Font-, png- and mp3-files
 ├── core/src/com/mygdx/game   # Core logic built on MVC pattern
-    ├── controllers             # Controllers for views, managing listeners and emitters ├── models                  # Java classes for types received from server ├── gameObjects             # Game objects used in views ├── views                   # Game views extended from View.java, managed by ViewManager.java ├── ColorSplash.java        #
-    ├── ErrorHandler.java       # Managing errors
+    ├── controllers             # Controllers for all views.
+Collecting and sending data from/to server ├── models                  # Java classes for types received from server ├── gameObjects             # Components used in views ├── views                   # Game views extended from View.java, managed by ViewManager.java ├── ColorSplash.java        # File for setting up and starting our application.
+Extends com.badlogic.gdx.Game ├── ErrorHandler.java       # Managing errors
     ├── EventConstants.java     # All event constants, both server and client └── SocketManager.java      # Managing server connection, sending and listening on events